You will love this delicious Dairy-Free Vegetable Quiche (With Eggs) recipe! It’s the perfect for breakfast, or any time of the day!

 To Make The Quiche:

-When pie crust is ready, take out from oven and pour the egg and vegetable mixture into the crust, and use a spoon to even out the top.
+- Pour the egg and vegetable mixture into the partially-baked pie crust, and use a spoon to even out the top.
 Place in oven and cook for 45-50 minutes, or until a toothpick inserted comes out clean.
 Quiche will rise while baking, but should settle back down once you remove it from the oven.
 Remove from the oven and allow the quiche to set for at least 5 minutes.
 Then slice and serve immediately.

 To Make The Dairy-Free Pie Crust: